TESL Course in Malaysia: 8 Important Details You Must Know

 • TESOLor Teaching English to Speakers of Other Languages is a mixture of both TESL and TEFL.
 Through TESOL, you will have the skills and the flexibility to teach English to students from both English and non-English speaking countries.

-Why Should You Study TESL?
+4. Why Should You Study TESL?

 study TESL

-Influence and Shape Lives
+Influence And Shape Lives

 If you are passionate about teaching, you will probably feel rewarded when you see your hard work bear fruit through your students’ growth.
 The joy of helping a student understand a topic they may be struggling with is rare and precious – not all career paths or work can give you that feeling.